nelson888/groovy_compiler/README.md

 This compiler can compile

 ### Arithmetic expressions
-It supports basic and boolean operators, except the power (^) e.g:
+It supports basic and boolean operators e.g:
 ```python
 4 + 2